 Despite the conflicting research, in October 2010, the FDA approved Botox injections for prevention of migraines in patients with chronic migraine disease.
 Coincidentally, this was just a month or so after Allergan had agreed to pay a $600 million dollar fine for illegally marketing Botox for unapproved uses like migraines for many years.

 A study published this month in the Journal of the American Medical Association (JAMA) reviewed 31 trials that evaluated the effectiveness of Botox in reducing migraine attacks.
 Studies comparing Botox to placebo showed a slight reduction in migraine frequency among patients treated with Botox injections.
-On average patients experienced about two less migraine attacks a month.
+On average patients experienced about two fewer migraine attacks a month.

-While it's probably true that researchers, practitioners and patients all hoped for a more profound improvement in patients treated with Botox injections, two less migraine attacks a month gives patients more time with their families and friends and less missed days of work.
-It's nothing to turn our noses up at.
+While it’s probably true that researchers, practitioners, and patients all hoped for a more profound improvement in patients treated with Botox injections, two fewer migraine attacks a month gives patients more time with their families and friends and less missed days of work.
+It’s nothing to turn our noses up at.
 Furthermore, it may be possible to give patients who respond to Botox even greater relief by combining Botox with other medications and therapies, such as Valproic Acid, Topamirate, Propanolol or acupuncture.